Common DSRC Commands and Tools

 - This command displays current batch queuing system information.
 Attributes included in the queuing information are: queue name, maximum wall time, maximum cores, jobs (running and pending), cores (running and pending) and queue running.
 The command also displays node usage information (cores available, cores running, and cores free).
 For more details, click on additional information.

-- This command produces two reports on quota and usage information.
+- This command produces two reports on a user's file system quota and usage information.
 The default report

 provides quota and usage information for the storage areas in which the user owns data